Apple's rumored 'budget' iPhone X successor may be the most intriguing iPhone

 Aside from the iPhone SE, which uses older specs and a small body, Apple has shown a reluctance to round out its family of products.
 It would rather sell fewer phones at higher prices than ship millions of cheap devices.

-In the fiscal third quarter that ended in June, the average selling price of its iPhones climbed to $724 from $606 a year ago.
+In its fiscal third quarter, which ended in June, the average selling price of iPhones climbed to $724 from $606 a year earlier.
 That means that a lot of us have been happy to go along with those big price increases.

 Where's the iPhone SE?

-Apple's past attempts with making less-expensive phones has yielded mixed results.
-It introduced the plastic and colorful iPhone 5C in 2013, but it wasn't cheap enough to attract price-sensitive buyers nor flashy enough for everyone else.
+Apple's past attempts at making less-expensive phones has yielded mixed results.
+The company introduced the plastic and colorful iPhone 5C in 2013, but it wasn't cheap enough to attract price-sensitive buyers nor flashy enough for everyone else.
 Apple never made a second version of its C device.

 Being an Apple fanboy ain't cheap.